Sustained Quantum Coherence and Entanglement in the Avian Compass

-where $||\rho^{T_A}||$ is the trace norm of the partial transpose of the system's density matrix.
+It is interesting to characterise the duration of quantum entanglement in this living system.
+Having inferred approximate values for the key parameters, we can monitor entanglement from the initial singlet generation to the eventual decay.
+The metric we use is negativity: $N(\rho)=||\rho^{T_A/2}||$, where $||\rho^{T_A}||$ is the trace norm of the partial transpose of the system's density matrix.
 The transpose is applied to the uncoupled electron, thus performing the natural partitioning between the electron, on one side, and the coupled electron plus its nucleus, on the other.
-Fig.~\ref{fig:negativity} shows how this negativity evolves under our noise model.
+Fig.~\ref{fig:negativity} shows how this negativity evolves under our generic noise model.
 Clearly, the initial singlet state is maximally entangled.
 Under noise, entanglement falls off at a faster rate than the decay of population from the excited state.

-The noise model above is of the most general kind, representing a unrestricted degradation of the system's state due to environmental interactions.
-We further have found that the compass mechanism is almost immune to pure phase noise (typically the most aggressive noise in artificial systems).
-Even starting from a fully dephased state $(|s\rangle\langle s|+|t_0\rangle\langle t_0|)/2$, the compass operates well.
-However, in the Supplementary Information we show that if such noise were naturally present at a high level in the compass (exceeding the generic noise level $\Gamma$ by more than an order of magnitude) then it would render the bird immune to the weak oscillatory magnetic fields of Ref.~\cite{resonance2}.
-Thus the sensitivity to oscillatory fields implies that both amplitude and phase, and thus entanglement, are indeed protected within the avian compass on timescales exceeding tens of microseconds.
-It is not clear {\em why} such remarkable protection occurs, but given the widely-accepted RP model together with the recent experimental data~\cite{resonance2}, this conclusion follows.
+In summary the reported sensitivity to RF fields implies that both amplitude and phase (and thus entanglement) are indeed protected within the avian compass.
+The timescales are at least tens of microseconds even for a pure dephasing environment, and hundreds of microseconds for the more general models.
+It is not clear {\em why} such remarkable protection occurs, but given the widely-accepted RP model together with the recent experimental data~\cite{ritz09}, this conclusion follows.

 We thank Earl Campbell, Chris Rodgers, Peter Hore and Kiminori Maeda for stimulating discussions.
 We thank the National Research Foundation and Ministry of Education of Singapore for support.
-EMG acknowledges support from the Marie Curie Early Stage Training network QIPEST (MEST-CT-2005-020505) and the QIPIRC (No. GR/S82176/01) for support.
+EMG acknowledges support from the Marie Curie Early Stage Training network QIPEST (MEST-CT-2005-020505) and the QIPIRC (No. GR/S82176/01).
 JJLM and SCB thank the Royal Society for support.
 JJLM thanks St.\ John's College, Oxford.
-VV acknowledges financial support from the Engineering and Physical Sciences Research Council, the Royal Society and the Wolfson Trust in UK.
+VV acknowledges financial support from the EPSRC, the Royal Society and the Wolfson Trust in the UK.

-We note that in the final stages of preparation of this manuscript, a related work has appeared which considers a chemical magnetometer in the context of quantum control~\cite{Briegel_new}.